Configurations, Tessellations and Tone Networks: Cyclic Structure as a Basis for Musical Analysis

-Such use is not obvious to the classically trained ear since the progressions associated with tonnetz cycles do not form part of the training in basic harmony taught in everyday music theory.
-Nor would the composers listed above have been consciously aware of their own use of the structural determinants implicit in the cycles of the tonnetz.
-If the unconscious mind will tap the resources of the mathematical structures embedded in the geometry of the tonnetz then surely it will seek to avail itself of the full richness of these resources.
+Examples of melodic and harmonic structures based on cycles of the tonnetz in music of the common practice period have been noted by Cohn (2012) and others in works of Mozart, Beethoven, Schubert, Schumann, Chopin, Wagner, Liszt, Bruckner, Brahms, Mahler and Strauss.
+Such use is not obvious to the classically trained ear since the progressions associated with tonnetz cycles do not form part of the system of harmony taught in everyday music theory.
+Nor would the composers listed have been conscious of their own implicit use of the cycles of the tonnetz.
+Nonetheless, if the unconscious mind will tap the resources of the mathematical structures embedded in the geometry of the tonnetz then surely it will seek to avail itself of the full richness of these resources.
+Taken collectively, the cycles of the tonnetz can act as a basis both for the composition of music and for its analysis; thus, in our view the general scheme of pan-triadic musicology should involve all the 5409 cycles of the tonnetz.

-One advantage of the use of the twelve 2$p$-hexacycles, the four 3$p$-hexacycles, the twelve $1p$-octacycles, the three $4p$-octacycles, and so on, all together, in their manifestation as elements of a single cycle space, is that collectively the cycles of the tonnetz incorporate a diversity of modality sufficient to enable them to act as a basis both for the composition of music and for its analysis; thus, in our view {\em the general scheme of pan-triadic musicology should involve all the cycles of the tonnetz on an equal footing}, the shorter ones being given preference only to the extent that (a) they are more likely to emerge as being relevant in the context of shorter passages of music and (b) the longer ones can be assembled by a process of accretion (i.e. surgical insertion) from shorter ones.

-As an example, let us return to the problem of understanding the resolution of the Tristan chord.
-Wagner offers a well known `tentative' resolution of his permuted $G_{\sharp}m^{\,6}$ chord into an $EM^{\,7}$, shown in Figure 3.
-Chopin, on the other hand, resolves the chord into a $B_{\flat}M^{\,7}$, as we see in Figure 4.
-Chopin's resolution, in particular, is definitive: it brings that lengthy first section of the piece to a decisive close, and paves the way forward at the {\em pi\`u animato} with a change of tempo and the introduction of new material and a new atmosphere.
-Wagner's resolution is inconclusive, in line with the ever shifting sensibilities of the protagonists.